bud11/bud11/README.md

+Hi there 👋
+Hi there 👋
+Hi there 👋

-I'm a freelance/hobbyist developer with 7 years experience.
-I'm particularly interested in graphics and systems programming.
+Freelance/hobbyist developer with 7 years experience.
+Particularly interested in graphics and systems programming.
-I'm currently working on a platform agnostic game engine/rendering framework hybrid.
+Currently working on a platform agnostic game engine/rendering framework hybrid.